 2010 - present

-Rosa Rodríguez-Frazier is a teacher, dance-maker, and performing artist based in Riverside, California.
-Her interest as a first-generation Mexican American woman artist values “movement” as a means to corporally dismantle bi/cultural stereotypes of gender, class, race and citizenship on traditional/non-traditional U.S. performance platforms.
-Frazier’s movement aesthetic and choreographic interests are rooted on a mix of Late-Modern/Post-Modern and Banda-Norteño social dance forms approached by “Experimental” dance-making processes.
+Rosa Rodríguez-Frazier is an educator, dance-maker, and performing artist based in Riverside, California.
+As a first-generation Mexican American woman artist, she values “movement” as a means to wrestle with and rejoice in her Mexicanidad.
+Her movement aesthetic and choreographic interests are rooted in a mix of soulful Contemporary and Latin social dance forms approached by “experimental” dance-making processes and Post-Modern frameworks.
+Frazier utilizes movement as a physical practice to create avenues for joy, well-being, community cultivation, and resistance, when needed.

-Former recipient of the UCR Dean’s Distinguished Fellowship Award and the GLUCK Fellowship as the Graduate coordinator of the Dance Touring Ensemble, Frazier received a BA in Dance and an MFA in Experimental Choreography from the University of California, Riverside, and a California Teaching Credential for Single Subject Education from the University of Redlands.
+Frazier is an Associate Professor of Dance at Riverside City College.
+She holds a BA in Dance and an MFA in Experimental Choreography from the University of California, Riverside, a California Teaching Credential for Single Subject Education from the University of Redlands, and a Career Technical Education Credential in Arts, Media, and Entertainment from California State University, San Bernardino.

-Over the past fifteen years, Frazier has internationally trained and performed under the direction of numerous artists, a few of which include: Ann Carlson, Gerald Casel, Mark Haines, Kelli King, Anthony Loa, Jose Luis Reynoso, Nicole S. Robinson, Wendy Rogers, Sue Roginski, Susan Rose and Joel Smith (California, U.S.); Eugenia Estevez, Edgardo Mercado, Margarita Molfino and Gabriela Prado (Buenos Aires, Argentina); and Lux Boreal Danza Contemporánea (Tijuana BC, Mexico).
+During her early years of training and performing, Frazier had the privilege to work under the direction of numerous artists, a few of which include: Ann Carlson, Gerald Casel, Mark Haines, Kelli King, Anthony Loa, Jose Luis Reynoso, Nicole S. Robinson, Wendy Rogers, Sue Roginski, Susan Rose, Liz Casebolt, and Joel Smith (California, U.S.); Eugenia Estevez, Edgardo Mercado, Margarita Molfino and Gabriela Prado (Buenos Aires, Argentina); and Lux Boreal Danza Contemporánea (Tijuana BC, Mexico).
 During the spring of 2015, and in partial fulfillment of her MFA thesis at UCR, Frazier produced and directed Border Ocurrencias / “Occurrences” Fronterizas- four evening performances that engaged with ideas on the formation of Mexican American identity and its circulation between Southern California and Northern Mexico.
-Throughout Frazier’s artistic trajectory, she has had the opportunity to collaborate with other artists outside her field including Aram Adajian (digital music composer), Gabe Hartman, Robert Fraley, Ernesto Rodelo, Emmanuel Soriano (musicians), Katherine Guillen and Leo Rivas (visual artists).
+Throughout Frazier’s artistic trajectory, she has had the opportunity to collaborate with other artists outside her field including Aram Adajian (digital music composer), Gabe Hartman, Robert Fraley, Ernesto Rodelo, Emmanuel Soriano, Daniel Hill (musicians), Katherine Guillen, Leo Rivas (visual artists).